dofafis/rtsp-to-hls-stream/README.md

 **COMING SOON**
+- Parameterizing ffmpeg arguments to make a generic endpoint using all the ffmpeg power
-- Example frontend using hls.js library
+- hls.js library with plain javascript
 - hls.js library with Angular 8
 - hls.js library with React
-- Parameterizing ffmpeg arguments to make a generic endpoint using all the ffmpeg power